 5. Care India

 CARE India has been working in India for 68 years and is a non-profit organisation focusing on reducing poverty and social injustice.
-Our overall goal is to empower women and girls from poor and marginalised communities and improve their lives and livelihoods.
+We aim to empower women and girls from poor and marginalised communities and improve their lives and livelihoods.
 We do this through well-planned and comprehensive health, education, livelihood, disaster relief, and response projects.
 Care India reached 31.5 million people directly through 43 projects in 14 states, covering more than 90 districts.

 Name | Care India |